Max Element In C++ STL - C++ Programming Tutorial

 Explanation

-In this example, we initialized two integer arrays, namely array a and arr.
-After that, the size value is stored in the variables n1 and n2 for both arrays.
-Finally, we called the maxelement on both the arrays one by one.
-The maxelement is available in the STL, because of which we have included <bits/stdc++.h> header.
-We were successfully able to fetch the highest value from the given input values.
+In this instance, we declared two integer arrays, specifically named array a and arr.
+Subsequently, the size parameter is assigned to the variables n1 and n2 for each array correspondingly.
+Ultimately, we invoked the maxelement function on each array sequentially.
+The maxelement function is part of the Standard Template Library (STL), which necessitated the inclusion of the <algorithm> header.
+We effectively retrieved the maximum value from the provided input values.

 Example 2: Find Maximum Element in a Given Vector